internet-innovation/internet-innovation.github.io/README.md

 ## Mission Statement

-Our mission at the Internet Equity Initiative is to create equitable, resilient, and sustainable Internet solutions that benefit all communities.
+Our mission at the Internet Innovation Initiative is to create equitable, resilient, and sustainable Internet solutions that benefit all communities.
 We believe that everyone should have equal access to the Internet, and we work to close the "digital divide" by taking a data-oriented approach and developing